 What kinds of clients do they serve?
 Clients range but are not limited to: retail stores, designers, manufacturers, modeling agencies, photographers, distributors, fashion editors, publishers, beauty companies and fashion houses.

-Could you give some examples of how fashion interacts with law?
+Could you give some examples of how fashion interacts with the law?

 2) Fashion Trademark Licensing Agreements: it is very common to see the practice of licensing of products under popular designer names or trademarks.
 Think lifestyle brands like Ralph Lauren, Michael Kors and more.
 Fashion law attorneys must know how to identify, prevent and protect their clients with licensing agreements that take into consideration licensor and licensee issues like distribution channels, licensor’s control over design, royalties, copyright protection and arbitration.

 3) Fashion & Employment/Labor law: If you run your legal business and hire employees, you must be concerned about compliance with employment/labor law.
 The fashion industry is no exception to the rule.
 Within California, for example, there are over 300,000 employees in the apparel and textile industries.
 Most of them are located in Los Angeles and it is the business of fashion lawyers to know how to help their fashion clients comply with employment and labor laws.
 An example of how employment/ labor law violations would come into play remains the case of the notorious American Apparel company [AA], which is the largest T-shirt manufacturer in the U.S.A.
 AA has been sued too many times to count for all sort of labor and employment law violations.
 In one instance of a sexual harassment suit filed against the Los Angeles-based AA, which was ultimately dismissed by a federal judge in 2005, a former employee who worked for AA for two and a half months alleged she was exposed to a hostile work environment; partly because of a collage of vintage penthouse magazine covers used to decorate the store.